Jman-Github/ReVanced-Patch-Bundles/README.md

 [![Patch bundle updater](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/patch-bundle-updater.yml/badge.svg)](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/patch-bundle-updater.yml)

 # ❓ About
 This repository automatically checks for patch and integration updates from the repositorys listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/README.md#patch-repositorys-in-use-) every 10 minutes.
+These repositories are alternative ReVanced patch and integration sources for extended patch sources.
 The links listed below are used for the patch bundles sources in the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev).
 Use these links to set your patch bundles inside the ReVanced Manager Compose.
-The links will import the patch bundles (integrations & patches) into the manager which should update the bundles every time these links have a change in their code.
+The links will import the patch bundles (integrations & patches) into the manager which should update the bundles every time these links have a change in their code. *If you have any other working ReVanced alternative patch and integration repositories that aren't already included in this repository, please create an [issue](https://github.com/Jman-Github/ReVanced-Patch-Bundles/issues) to let me know.*
 #### 📦 Anddea-Patches-Bundle:
 ```https://raw.githubusercontent.com/Jman-Github/ReVanced-Patch-Bundles/bundles/anddea-patches-bundle.json```